Power of Attorney and Conservatory

-What is the Difference Between Power of Attorney and Conservatorship?
+What is the difference between a Power of Attorney and Conservatory?

 Can a non-family member become a conservator?

 There may be cases where a non-relative may enter the role of a conservator.
 For that reason, there are many scenarios where a non-family member might act as a conservator over someone.
 Some people are simply alone.
 Other people may have never created a family.
 Therefore, it is also possible that all other relatives have passed on.